 The third phase of the moon is called the First Quarter Moon.
-In fact, the first quarter means that the moon is one-fourth of the way through the lunar cycle.
+The first quarter means the moon is one-fourth of the way through the lunar cycle.
 Hence the name “First Quarter Moon”.
 The First Quarter moon always occurs one week after the new moon lunar phase.

-In fact, sometimes, it is also called Half Moon.
-Simply because we see exactly half (right side) of the illuminated portion of the Moon’s Lunar Surface.
+Sometimes, it is also called Half Moon.
+Simply because we see precisely half (right side) of the illuminated portion of the Moon’s Lunar Surface.

 Waxing Gibbous Moon (50 to 100% illuminated)

 What lunar phase occurs when more than half of the moon – but less than a full moon – appears in the sky?
-Let me rephrase it in a different way.
-What word describes the moon when its between half and a full moon?
+Let me rephrase it differently.
+What word describes the moon when it’s between half and a full moon?

 Full Moon (100% illuminated)